ARTEMISPETROV/AceStream-Player-Watch-streaming-TV-Video-in-browser-Userscript/README.md

 AceStream links script MANUAL
 =============================

-actually and ultimately before it get works you need go to http://acestream.org/ and install AceStream Engine  or  ACE Player HD first from http://info.acestream.org/#/products/tsfull and then if you can use this script on sites like https://acestreamid.com/  or  http://livetv.sx/enx/allupcoming/
+actually and ultimately before it get works you need to go to http://acestream.org/ and install AceStream Engine  or  ACE Player HD first from http://info.acestream.org/#/products/tsfull and then if you can use this script on sites like https://acestreamid.com/  or  http://livetv.sx/enx/allupcoming/

 - first run AceStream Engine